htdangkhoa/TinyRealm/README.md

   - **Fast:** TinyRealm is faster than even raw SQLite on common operations while maintaining an extremely rich feature set.

 ## Installation
+Add the JitPack repository to your root build.gradle at the end of repositories:
 ```gradle
 allprojects {
     repositories {